wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- How do you do to search about special meanings of every test character in Bash? #flashcard #dev-notes collapsed:: true
 		- With **$ help test**
-	- How could you do to search about special meanings of every test character in Bash?
+	- How could you do to search about special meanings of every test character in Bash? #flaschard
+		- With $
 	- How can you check the condition of a test in one token depending its output? #flashcard #dev-notes collapsed:: true
 		- `[ -d /home/wences ] && echo directory exists`